 - User insights – user research, persona development, customer journey mapping, user testing.

-- Prototyping – Prototyping enables us to take our ideas to users so as to resolve usability issues and reveal areas that need improvement – before time and effort is expended on visual design and development.
-We have a variety of prototyping methods we take to users for testing.
+- Prototyping – prototyping enables us to take our ideas to users to resolve usability issues and reveal areas that need improvement, before time and effort goes into visual design and development.
+We have a variety of prototyping methods available.